 In the Hunt

-Why It’s Worth Playing: Jaw-dropping pixel art and tactically engaging gameplay, In the Hunt offers a refreshing change of pace from the usual high-speed action of the genre.
+Why It's Worth Playing: In the Hunt offers a refreshing change of pace from the usual high-speed action of the genre.
+It's a crucial piece of Irem’s history and a must-play for anyone who appreciates the art of animation in video games.
+This isn't just a shooter; it's an underwater tour de force.

 RayCrisis: Series Termination